Cowboys for Trump leader released from jail pending trial

 Griffin was arrested Jan.
 17 in Washington — days after announcing during a public meeting in Alamogordo that he would return to Washington with guns at the ready in opposition to Biden’s election and inauguration.

-Griffin and his attorneys say the guns were a self-defense precaution against recent death threats — and that he ultimately left them with friends from Pennsylvania.
+Griffin says the guns were a self-defense precaution against recent death threats — and that he ultimately left them with friends from Pennsylvania.

 Prosecutors say Griffin is a flight risk because has advocated the violent overthrow of the U.S. government on multiple occasions.
 A magistrate judge noted Griffin’s history of threatening comments, racial invective, access to firearms and vows that Biden would never be president.